ubisecure/AspNetCoreSample/README.md

         public IConfigurationRoot ClientConfig { get; set; }
 ```

 This indicates OpenID Connect is used to authenticate new anonymous users trying to access the application.
 Cookies are used to persist an authenticated session.
+Do review details of [ASP.NET Core cookie authentication](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.authentication.cookies) before going into production: how large will the cookie or cookies become and how is their integrity protected?

 ```c#
             .AddAuthentication(sharedOptions =>